JohnOmernik/zetago/INSTRUCTIONS.md

     - The other option is to just add your IP to the ./conf/network.conf file and redeploy the firewall.
 ### FS Install
 ----------
-1. Once DCOS is is up and running and the Agents properly appear in the UI its time for MapR
+1. Once DCOS is is up and running and the Agents properly appear in the UI its time for a Shared Filesystem
 2. First create the conf file by running ./zeta fs
-    - Pick a Provider and FS Docker Bootstrap.
+    - Pick a Provider.
 The only provider have right now is mapr, so I would choose that.
+(Otherwise nothing will work)
+    - It will ask you about your FS Docker registery.
+Defaults are best here.
-    - Once this is complete, it will ask you questions about your provider (based on $PROVIDER createconf)
+    - Once this is complete, it will automatically invoke the fs_$PROVIDER create conf and ask you questions specific to your provider
     - FS conf is written to ./conf/fs.conf
+    - FS_$PROVIDER conf is written to ./conf/fs_$PROVIDER.conf (for example) ./conf/fs_mapr.conf
+    - The initial cluster conf is also invoked here.
+There are no questions to answer, but this conf is written to ./conf/cluster.conf
 3. Mapr Provider Questions:
     - Defaults work for most things, here are some notes:
-    - MapR installation directory should be default.
+    - MapR installation directory should be default. (/opt/maprdocker)
     - ZK string is the first interesting one.
 You need to determine how many agents will run ZK instances.
 In a small cluster 1 is ok, 3 is better, 5 is best.
-        - The ZK string should be NodeID:Hostname (the script prints out the internal host names) so if you have one, then it's just Node ID 0, if two then Node ID 0 and Node ID 1
+        - The ZK string format should be NodeID:Hostname,NodeID:Hostname
+        - The script prints out the internal host names) so if you have one, then it's just Node ID 0, if two then Node ID 0 and Node ID 1
-        - Just pick a node...
+        - Example: 0:node.aws.local,1:node2.aws.local
-    - ZK ports should be defaults
+        - ZK ports should be left as defaults
     - CLDB String is pretty simple, pick one (or more) servers for a CLDB (Master MapR Node) and put the hostname colon port (7222) node1:7222
-    - The initial disks string is important, the format is NODE1:/dev/disk1,/dev/disk2;NODE2:/dev/disk1,/dev/disk2 (disk 1 may be sda, disk 2 may be sdb, each system is different)
+    - The initial disks string is important.
+        - The format is NODE1:/dev/disk1,/dev/disk2;NODE2:/dev/disk1,/dev/disk2 (disk 1 may be sda, disk 2 may be sdb, each system may be different)
+        - The disks should be unformatted block devices.
         - THat said, often times when you are starting a cluster, each node DOES have the same disks for MapR's use.
 The script asks that, if it's the case, hit enter to enter a disk string once and apply it to all nodes
         - For example, on the m3.xlarge nodes I use, I can use /dev/xvdb,/dev/xvdc as my disk string and apply it to all nodes.
-    - NFS Nodes aren't needed for now.
+    - NFS Nodes
+        - Nodes to install NFS Server on the nodes
+        - This is not highly tested at this time
+    - MapR Subnet:
+        - These are the subnets of the interfaces to use for Node to Node Communications
+        - It will read the data from the FW Config and use that
-    - MapR Subnet: I use 172.31.0.0/16 because that's the range AWS puts me in... try to enter something here that works for your env
+        - I use 172.31.0.0/16 because that's the range AWS puts me in... enter something here that works for your env
     - Use the default vers file
     - All conf information is ./conf/fs_mapr.conf
-3. Install local zetaca via ./zeta cluster zetaca install
+3. Install local zetaca via $ ./zeta cluster zetaca install
+    - Choose both the certificate auth defaults and the certificate defaults for your cluster here
+    - You will need to enter a password to bootstrap the CA, this is the key for your CA
+    - This runs locally for now (as there is no shared filesystem).
-4. Install the fs docker registry via $./zeta fs fsdocker
+4. Install the fs docker registry via $ ./zeta fs fsdocker
+    - This runs locally for now, as there is no shared filesystem

-5. At this point we are ready to build our ZK and MapR containers
+5. At this point we are ready to build our ZK and MapR containers.
     - $ ./zeta fs mapr buildzk -u # Build the ZK container
     - $ ./zeta fs mapr buildmapr -u # Build the mapr container
 6. Once built, we need to start the ZKs first:
     - $ ./zeta fs mapr installzk -u
 7. Once ZKs are running start them MapR containers:
     - $ ./zeta fs mapr installmapr -u
-8. Yeah!
-MapR should be up and running, it should print a CLDB link for you to go check and see your cluster running!
+    - $ It will start CLDBs first, wait until they are up and running, and then run the standard nodes
+    - $ Once it submits the standard nodes, it will provide a CLDB link.
+You can log into the MapR Console using the FSUSER password you provided in prep for what is likely the mapr user.
-9. Now to complete MapR, running
+8. Now to complete MapR/FS install by installing fuse clients on nodes.
     - $ ./zeta fs mapr installfuse -u # This installs the FUSE client on all agents so it's ready for cluster installation (ZETA!)
 10. Create some local volumes for use in shuffle activities
     - $ ./zeta fs mapr createlocalvols -a -u

 ### Cluster (Zeta) Install
 ----------
-1. The cluster.conf file was already created (the MapR install calls the cluster install script secretly)
+1. The cluster.conf file was already created (the FS install calls the cluster install script secretly)
-2. The first step is to install the zeta base directories
+2. The first step is to install the zeta base directories.
+This will clear your cluster directories in your initial install.
     - $ ./zeta cluster zetabase
 3. Next we will be installing the shared docker registry that is backed by MapR (instead of local)
     - $ ./zeta cluster shareddocker